-UC Davis School of Medicine continues to be a national leader in training the generation of physician leaders and trailblazing new research discoveries.
+UC Davis School of Medicine continues to be a national leader in training the next generation of physician leaders and trailblazing new research discoveries.

-External research funding for fiscal year 2024-25 for the School of Medicine
+External research funding for fiscal year 2024-25

 Among the nation’s leading medical schools for National Institutes of Health funding, as ranked by Blue Ridge Institute for Medical Research